loopwerk/loopwerk.io/content/articles/2025-06-12-django-local-times.md

 *   **On all subsequent visits:** The user has the cookie.
 The `TimezoneMiddleware` activates their timezone.
 The `local_time` template tag now renders the time correctly, right from the server.
 The JavaScript still runs, but it essentially replaces the already-correct time with the same correct time, resulting in no visible change.

 This two-part approach gives you the best of server-side rendering (no content-shifting for returning visitors) while using client-side JavaScript as a progressive enhancement to fix the one edge case where the server can't know better.

+If rendering dates and times and dealing with timezones interests you, also check out the article [“Django Admin’s handling of dates and times is very confusing”](/articles/2025/django-admin-datetime/) I wrote earlier this year.